facebookresearch/EyefulTower/README.md

 * World coordinate system: right-handed, y-up, `y=0` is ground plane, units are in meters.

+### Exported COLMAP reconstruction (`colmap/`)

+These [COLMAP](https://colmap.github.io/) reconstructions are exported from our original reconstructions using Metashape 2.1.3 with default parameters.
+* The images under `colmap/images` were automatically undistorted from the images in `images-jpeg` to pinhole projections with principal point at image center.
+* Note that this undistortion severely crops fisheye images, and tends to produce different image sizes for different cameras.
+* The images in `colmap/images-*` are downsampled versions of the full-resolution undistorted images, similar to the [Mip-NeRF 360](https://jonbarron.info/mipnerf360/) dataset format.

 ### Training/testing splits (`splits.json`)

 * Contains lists of images for training (`"train"`) and testing (`"test"`).